 Building Credibility for Your Brand

 Most people tend to follow trends, it is important to give proof to your prospective customers that others are buying from you.
 Testimonials and reviews build credibility for your brand, they give a proof that people have trust in your products/service.
 Word of mouth plays a significant role in persuading customers, hence it should be made an essential part of your marketing strategy.
 Including testimonials, product reviews and success stories in your marketing campaign is likely to win the trust of your potential customers.
-Social media and live chat can also be utilized to build trust with your online customers.
+Social media and live chat for website can also be utilized to build trust with your online customers.

 Creating Scarcity for a Product/Service